linglesloggia/PONData/README.md

 3. Testing dynamic bandwidth allocation algorithms
 4. Benchmarking PON solutions in research
 5. Studying QoS management in shared optical infrastructure

+Thank you for your interest in our dataset!
+We hope it serves as a valuable resource for your research and development efforts in the field of PON optimization and network performance analysis.
+This dataset is continuously growing.
+New configurations and measurements will be added over time.

 ### References
 [1] Feknous et al., *Internet traffic analysis*, 2014.